Prag8855/aab/content/guides/freelance-visa.md

 - [ ] **Cover letter**
     Your cover letter can explain what you do, and how your business works.
 It can help your case worker understand your plan.
 Write it in German. - [Cover letter example](/docs/freelance-visa-cover-letter)
 - [ ] **Portfolio / examples of your work**
     This helps you explain your work.
-If you are an artist, this is important.
-You need printed examples; a website address will not work.[^50]
+If you are an artist, this is important.[^65] You need printed examples; a website address will not work.[^50]
 - [ ] **Contracts**
     Signed contracts from clients are better than [letters of intent](/glossary/Absichtserklärung).
 They prove that you have clients and will make money.
 - [ ] 2 or more **letters of reference**